Weather Averages for Algarve in April

 April is a good time to visit the Algarve for those who prefer modest warmth.
 At Faro close to the Mediterranean coastline, the long-term average maximum temperature is 20°C, while the temperature falls just below 12°C during an average night, and frosts are entirely absent.

 Aprils tend to be quite dry, although rain does crop up on occasion and can be fairly heavy and thundery when it does arrive.
-The average April rainfall at Faro is 39mm, and rain falls on an average of 10 days per April, and there are usually significant dry sunny spells in between the infrequent wet ones.
+The average April rainfall at Faro is 39mm, and rain falls on an average of eight to 10 days per April, and there are usually significant dry sunny spells in between the infrequent wet ones.

 The sea temperature off the coastline starts to creep up at this time of year, but averages only 16°C during April, which is rather chilly for swimming in.
+However, if you were to compare the temperature to July there is not a great contrast as the sea temperature gradually rises and averages at about 20°C.

 Things to do